Port of Dili: Concerns

 Concerns have been raised by the government about the port's capacity and maintenance.
 As of 2014, maintenance, management manuals, and routine port checks were nonexistent, and staff size, experience and budget were not sufficient, and accident records were not available.
 The government pushed the port to establish a record of incidents.

-Government officials, especially former prime minister Dr. Mari Alkatiri, were concerned with how sea level rise (SLR) will affect the port.
-Another concern is that SLR causes flooding to a great portion of the island.
+Government officials, especially former prime minister Dr. Mari Alkatiri, expressed concern about how sea level rise (SLR) will affect the port.
+Another concern was that SLR causes flooding to a great portion of the island.
 Studies were attempting to establish effects on the port, but information and data are lacking.